Hiking Table Mountain in Cape Town – Our Honest Experience & Tips

 FAQ: Hiking Table Mountain in Cape Town

-How long is the hike to Table Mountain?
+How long does it take to hike Table Mountain?

-Is Table Mountain a difficult hike?
+Is the Table Mountain hike difficult?

 Is it free to hike Table Mountain?